HELMAB/lv2-datatable/README.md

 ## Methods

-To redraw the datatable, you can call this method.
+To refresh the datatable, you can call this method.

 ```js
 this.$refs.datatable.refresh()